-A recent New York Times article correctly suggests that diet and lifestyle changes are far more effective ways to prevent and treat heart disease than statins and stents.
-But what diet, and what lifestyle?
-Is it as simple as avoiding “artery-clogging saturated fat,” as the author suggests?
-Read on to find out why the American approach to heart disease has really failed.
+A recent article correctly suggests that diet and lifestyle changes are more effective in preventing and treating heart disease.
+Read on to discover why the American approach to heart disease has failed.

-The message that “cholesterol is bad and if you have high cholesterol you should take a statin to lower it” is out of date and not in sync with the most recent scientific evidence.
-Unfortunately, the latest findings have not trickled down to the average primary care doctor—or even the average cardiologist.
-Today I discuss the six underlying causes of high cholesterol and how addressing those issues can often alleviate the need to take statins.
+The message that “cholesterol is bad” is out of date and doesn’t match the most recent scientific evidence.
+Today I discuss the six underlying causes of high cholesterol and how to address them.

 Fish oil might not be the cure-all it’s often advertised to be, and in some cases, it may even cause problems.